aws/karpenter-provider-aws/website/content/en/preview/provisioner.md

   # If omitted, the feature is disabled, nodes will never scale down due to low utilization
   ttlSecondsAfterEmpty: 30

+  # If omitted, no instance type filtering is performed apart from any implied by requirements on the provisioner or
+  # node selectors on workloads.
+  instanceTypeFilter:
+    cpuCount:
+      min: 4
+      max: 8
+    memoryMiB:
+      min: 16000
+      max: 32000
+    memoryMiBPerCPU:
+      min: 7000
+      max: 9000
+    nameMatchExpressions:
+    - ^r5
+    - ^r6

   # Provisioned nodes will have these taints
   # Taints may prevent pods from scheduling if they are not tolerated by the pod.
   taints: